 The Company is a development stage company engaged in the business of commercializing products and services based upon our spectral signature technology as reflected in our recently filed patent applications.
 These patent applications pertain to the use of controlled illumination with specific bands of electromagnetic radiation, detection of returned electromagnetic radiation and data management in an innovative manner enabling our devices to establish a unique spectral signature for both individual and classes of items.
 The unique spectral signature data can potentially be used in a variety of applications in areas such as brand protection, forgery detection, homeland security, medical diagnostics, quality control, fluids monitoring, metal stress analysis, and many others.
-As of June 30, 2007, the Company has filed seven utility patent applications with the U.S. Patent Office.
+As of September 30, 2007, the Company has six utility patent applications with the U.S. Patent Office.

 The Company purchases its research and development services from outside third party sources.
 On March 15, 2006, the Company entered into a research and development contract with RATLab LLC, a privately-owned research laboratory in Seattle, Washington.
 Under the contract, RATLab performs research and development using the Company's existing intellectual property, as well as newly developed research and technologies in order to assist the Company with the commercialization of its core spectral signature technologies.
-During the three and nine-month periods ended June 30, 2007, the Company paid approximately \$140,000 and \$251,000 in research and development fees to RATLab LLC.
-RATLab LLC is a research laboratory formed primarily by Dr. Thomas Furness, founder and former director of the Human Interface Technology Lab (HIT Lab) at the University of Washington, and one of the leading researchers in the world in the area of human interface technology.
+During the three and twelve-month periods ended September 30, 2007, the Company paid approximately \$0 and \$251,000 in research and development fees to RATLab LLC is a research laboratory formed primarily by Dr. Thomas Furness, founder and former director of the Human Interface Technology Lab (HIT Lab) at the University of Washington, and one of the leading researchers in the world in the area of human interface technology.
 RATLab LLC also employs other leading scientists and research associates in the areas of computer science, imaging technology, and light sensing technology, who are part of the team conducting research on behalf of the Company.

 The Company's research and development activities under its Research and Development Contract with RATLab LLC, however, were suspended on July 12, 2007 due to lack of funds.
-See Note 11 to Financial Statements for further discussion.
+Upon receiving additional funding, developmental activities will resume with the either the RATLab or with another outside third party.

 The Company initially intends to position its technology as both a revolutionary as well as a practical solution for security and fraud prevention applications and markets.
 The Company's current focus is to secure customers for its spectral signature technology and to capitalize upon the potential business opportunities in the areas of national security, document forgery/fraud, brand protection, label fraud and product tampering.
 However, the broad scope of the applications covered by the Company's patent applications may result in new opportunities surfacing from customers desiring prototypes designed to satisfy their specific technology needs.
-As of June 30, 2007, the Company had no customers.
+As of December 31, 2007, the Company had no customers.